Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

 > [!NOTE] Intro:
 > The static part of the Relational Model creates the tables, relations between them, what to do when something related changes and static constraints.

+This note will define the concepts and rules needed to create a **theoretical model**.
+All the tools needed to them
 # Relation:
 The relations are based on [[Binary Relations]], with the following characteristics: